About The Client

 The Business Challenge

 The client was already using Azure for its infrastructure setup and had started moving applications to .Net Core for Linux deployments.
 Another requirement was to make the deployments on-demand.
-These were to be of multi-tenant SAS and dedicated deployment types.
+These deployments were planned to be multi-tenant SaaS as well as dedicated deployments.

 With limited in-house knowledge on Azure DevOps and .Net Core technologies, they also required guidance to make the solutions scalable.

 How CloudHedge Helped?

-As a first step, we analyzed the legacy database and checked for changes required to migrate the database to cloud.
-Meanwhile, the SQL Server database was successfully migrated, and all the required changes were informed to the team before testing the application.
-The team performed the changes and started testing the application by connecting them to the cloud database instance.
+CloudHedge analyzed the legacy database and checked for changes required to migrate the database to the cloud.
+Post this analysis, the SQL Server database was successfully migrated, and all the points in the application code which required modification were highlighted The client team performed required code changes and tested the application after connecting it to the cloud database instance.